StevanSlavnic/compare-tool-test/README.md

 All the utility methods that can be shared across our entire project are located **/src/utils** .

-- compareProductFeatures - method that compares the product features
+- compareProductFeatures.ts - method that compares the product features
 - orderProperties.ts - Function that transforms object properties to lowercase, removes \_ (lowdash) from property name and empty spaces.
 - productPoperties.ts - constant that holds predefined object properties.